 The Company was family-run for a further two decades, and began to expand further in to the Home Counties.
 The progression was slowed during both the First and Second World Wars, and the Chancellor family suffered another loss when Albert’s grandson Richard, a Captain in the 7th Royal Berkshire Regiment and student at Oxford University, was killed in action whilst leading his men in a raid on the enemy trenches.
 Caring only for the conduct of the raid, he insisted that the wounded men of his company should be carried back first.
 Had he lived he would have been recommended for the Distinguished Service Order.
 He is commemorated on the wall of Christ Church, Oxford and at the Harrow School.

 Following the end of the war, the company went from strength to strength.
 It took on board additional partners and became a force to be reckoned with in the property industry – acquiring a handful of other firms on the way.
-All bar two of these have since been aligned under the Chancellors name, with the exception of Anscombe & Ringland and Russell Baldwin & Bright, who both came under the ownership of Chancellors & Co in October 1987.
-Their names were preserved due to their own long-established heritages and their excellent reputations in the areas they operate.
+All of these have since been aligned under the Chancellors name, including both Anscombe & Ringland and Russell Baldwin & Bright, who both came under the ownership of Chancellors & Co in October 1987.

 Anscombe & Ringland was founded in 1826 in St John’s Wood, London, opposite Lord’s cricket ground.
 After 155 successful years of servicing the residents of St John’s Wood, the company opened a second branch in Hampstead, progressively expanding to the finer residential areas of Central and North West London.